HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 These candidates come from high-accumulation DEM cells, constrained by `min_distance_between_outlets_km` and `max_network_candidates`, then pass through the same delineation and selection stages as imported or station-led candidates.
-The generation audit includes accepted and rejected candidate cells, with rejection reasons such as spacing or candidate-count caps.
+The candidate audit includes accepted and rejected candidate cells, with rejection reasons such as spacing or candidate-count caps.
 When a BD Topage/custom reference network is loaded, candidates also carry `reference_network_distance_m`, `reference_network_score` and